reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/spring-cloud-caching-redis" %}

+## Why Caching?

+Caching is a common technique of temporarily storing a copy of data or result of a computation in-memory for quick and frequent access.
+We tend to use caching primarily for the following two reasons:

+1. **Improving the throughput of the application.**
+2. **Avoiding overwhelming the application or downstream applications with redundant requests.**

+Implementing caching may result in a fluid user experience and a robust system.

+We can either implement caching by ourselves in our application by using a `Map` based data structure or use a full-blown caching solutions such as Redis or ElastiCache.

-## What is ElastiCache
+## What is ElastiCache?

 ElastiCache is a fully managed in-memory caching service in AWS Cloud.
 It currently supports two caching engines :[Memcached](https://memcached.org/) and [Redis](https://redis.io/).

 ## ElastiCache for Redis

 Redis is a very popular in-memory data structure store.
 It is open-source and widely used in the industry for caching.
 It stores the data as key-value pairs and supports many varieties of data structures like string, hash, list, set, sorted set with range queries, bitmap, hyperloglog, geospatial index, and streams.

 In AWS, one of the ways of using Redis for caching is by using the ElastiCache service.
 ElastiCache hosts the caching engines such as Redis and provides High Availability, Scalability, and Resiliency to it.
 It